-New Jersey 4-H Swine Projects Swine have many names.
-“Pigs,” “hogs,” and “boars” are perhaps the three most commonly given to them.
+New Jersey 4-H Swine Projects have many names – pigs, hogs, boars, sows, barrows, and gilts.
 Whatever the name, they all are members of the Suidae family.
 Members of this family are “artiodactyl” (a fancy word for “even toed ungulates”) mammals that include in their family tree, in addition to the domestic pig, warthogs, wild boars, and even razorbacks.
-Fascinating an experience (experiment?) it would be, this Agent is not aware of any razorbacks being shown at any county fairs (and let’s keep it that way).
+As fascinating an experience (experiment?) it would be, this Agent is not aware of any razorbacks being shown at any county fairs (and let’s keep it that way).
 So, for 4-H purposes, rather than focus on the larger Suidae family, let our focus be on the different domestic swine breeds most commonly associated with market 4-H swine projects.
 Let us therefore delve deeper than just “pigs, hogs, and swine” and understand the differences between the most popular domestic swine breeds.
 Though, to paraphrase Shakespeare, “A swine by any other name would smell as…,” well.., would smell, for 4-H swine market projects, there are eight swine breeds seen time and again: Chester White, Landrace, Yorkshire, Berkshire, Duroc, Hampshire, Poland China, and Spot.

 Before delving too deep into the different types of swine breeds, it is important to note that a swine project that has been cared for, raised properly, and does not have health issues will be a competitive project in the show ring, no matter what breed a 4-H youth member selects.
 No breed is better nor worse than any other.
 Hard work, persistence, and treating a swine project with care is what will give a 4-H swine project exhibitor the competitive advantage – not necessarily the breed of their project.

-To being, let us break these eight breeds into two different categories: white breeds and colored breeds.
+To begin, let us break these eight breeds into two different categories: white breeds and colored breeds.

 Swine in this breed are Chester White, Landrace, and Yorkshire.
 White breeds are known for their reproductive ability.